-Project Objective(s) Indicators Jective(S) Overall Objective: To enhance climate change adaptation and food security through facilitating access to climate resilient technologies and enhancing policy and decision- making capacities.
-No. of smallholders with improved food security.
-No. of smallholders with access to climate change resilient technologies.
-No. of policies, strategies developed and laws and legislation passed to benefit CA and SWM.
-Component 1: Mainstream ning climate change adapta tion into water and landsca ape management.
-Expected Outcome Outcome Indicators Expected concrete outputs Output indicators 1.1: Water conservation, climate smart water efficient technologies, techniques and DRR solutions promoted and implemented No. of smallholders with climate smart water efficient technologies. % of water saved through efficiency gains. % of smallholders with DRR solutions. % of farmers that successfully overcame a climate event during the project cycle.
-1.1.1 Stakeholder mapping, needs assessments and workshops delivered to determine regional priorities and appropriate water efficient technologies and DRR options in Central and Southern regions.
-1.1.2 Awareness raised on CC, CCA, CA, and the importance of water conservation through the production of leaflets, posters, radio, TV and internet campaigns.
+Project Ok ojective(s) Indicators Overall Objective: To enhance climate change adaptation and food security through facilitating access to climate resilient technologies and enhancing policy and decision-making capacities.
+No. of smallholders with improved food security (gender disaggregated).
+No. of smallholders with access to climate change resilient technologies (gender disaggregated).
+No. of gender-sensitive policies, strategies developed and laws and legislation passed to benefit CA and SWM.
+Component 1: Mainstre aming climate change ad daptation into water and landscape management.
+Expected Outcome Outcome Indicators Expected concrete outputs Output indicators 1.1: Water conservation, climate smart water efficient technologies, techniques and DRR solutions promoted and implemented No. of smallholders with climate smart water efficient technologies (gender disaggregated). % of water saved through efficiency gains. % of smallholders with DRR solutions (gender disaggregated). % of farmers that successfully overcame a climate event during 1.1.1 Stakeholder mapping, needs assessments and workshops delivered, ensuring an adequate gender balance and representation of vulnerable groups to determine regional priorities and appropriate water efficient technologies and DRR options in Central and Southern regions.
 Assessment report delivered.
 No. of workshops delivered.
-No. of region specific priorities identified.
+No. of region specific priorities identified. the project cycle (gender disaggregated).
+1.1.2 Awareness raised on CC, CCA, CA, Gender mainstreaming, and the importance of water conservation through the production of leaflets, posters, radio, TV and internet campaigns.
+1.1.3 Gender-sensitive training programmes designed, trainers of trainers and male and female beneficiaries trained.
 No. of awareness campaigns successfully launched.
 No. of leaflets and posters printed and distributed.
 Number of TV and radio advert and programmes developed.
 Website developed.
-1.1.3 Training programmes designed, trainers of trainers and beneficiaries trained.
-1.1.4 Beneficiaries No. of training programmes successfully developed.
-No. of trainers trained.
+No. of gender-balanced training programmes successfully developed.
+No. of trainers trained (gender disaggregated).

 No. of FFS sites selected.
-No. of smallholders identified and trained.
-No. of smallholders receiving identified and grant equivalent assets disbursed for innovative water saving technologies. grant equivalent assets.
-No. of smallholders improving quality and quantity of produce.
-No. of ha. of agricultural land Component 2: Strengthening the enabling environment to support conservation agriculture mainstreamin Component 2: Strengthen ing the enabling environme n agriculture mainstreaming.
-Expected Outcome Outcome Indicators Expected concrete outputs Output indicators
+No. of smallholders identified and trained (gender disaggregated).
+1.1.4 Beneficiaries - women and men - identified and grant equivalent assets distributed for innovative water saving technologies.
+No. of smallholders receiving grant equivalent assets (gender disaggregated).
+No. of smallholders improving quality and quantity of produce (gender disaggregated).
+No. of ha. of agricultural land made climate resilient.

+Component 2: Strengthening the enabling environment to support conservation agriculture mainstreaming.

-2.1 Enabling environment strengthened for CA and SWM mainstreaming and upscaling.
-No. of people receiving training.
-No. of policies, strategies, laws and legislation introduced and 2.1.1 Needs and knowledge gap assessment carried out for CA policy and strategy development training.
-Report produced detailing needs and knowledge gaps. modified.
-2.1.2 Training programmes developed and exchange visits arranged No. of training programmes developed and implemented.
-2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels.
-No. of regional workshops held.
+Expected Outcome Outcome Indicators Expected concrete outputs Output indicators 2.1 Enabling environment strengthened for CA and SWM mainstreaming and upscaling.
+No. people receiving training (gender disaggregated).
+No. of gender-sensitive policies, strategies, laws and legislation introduced and modified.
+2.1.1 Needs and knowledge gap assessment carried out for CA policy and strategy development training, considering the specific requirements of women and youth.
+Report produced detailing needs and knowledge gaps.
+2.1.2 Training programmes developed and exchange visits arranged, reaching a minimum share of women (to be determined at final design).
+No. of training programmes developed and implemented.
+2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels, ensuring the specific concerns of women and vulnerable groups No. of gender-balanced regional workshops held.
 No. of key stakeholder interviews held.
 Report produced.

-2.1.4 Multi-stakeholder workshops held to validate findings of 2.1.3 and identify laws, bylaws, legislation, policies and strategies.
+are considered.
+2.1.4 Gender-balanced multi-stakeholder workshops held to validate findings of 2.1.3 and identify laws, bylaws, legislation, policies and strategies.
 Produce report.
-Workshop held.
+Gender-balanced workshop held.
 Report produced with recommendations.
-2.1.5 A governance expert hired to assist, guide and help formulate CA policy, strategies, laws and legislation.
-No. of sector policies and strategies produced to benefit CA and SWM.
+2.1.5 An existing CA sector policy, a CA strategy and at least one law or pieces of legislation modified or introduced to benefit CA, with a particular concern for vulnerable groups and women No. of gender- sensitivesector policies and strategies drafted to benefit CA and SWM.
 No. of laws or legislation modified or introduced to benefit CA and SWM.